davidgoy/reflect/README.md

 1. WordPress 5.0 or later is required.

 2. The [WP Reflect Support plugin](https://github.com/davidgoy/reflect/raw/master/WP-Reflect-Support-Plugin/deploy/wpreflect.zip) should be installed and activated.
+Please manually [download the plugin here](https://github.com/davidgoy/reflect/raw/master/WP-Reflect-Support-Plugin/deploy/wpreflect.zip) and upload it to your WordPress site.

 3. ***Post name*** should be selected as the permalink structure: